CodeWithKoala/koala-port/content/pages/projects/project-three.md

 description: >-
   Test your knowledge of the world in this fast-paced real-time country quiz!
   Challenge yourself with questions about geography, capitals, flags, and other country-related trivia.
-Whether you're a seasoned traveler or just curious about the world, this game will put your skills to the test.
+Whether you're a seasoned traveller or just curious about the world, this game will put your skills to the test.
 featuredImage:
   type: ImageBlock